e-Learning Blog

 In recent years, excessive complaints and unreasonable demands from customers and business partners have caused employees to suffer serious mental and physical damage, known as "Customer Harassment (Casual Harassment or CasHara)," which has become a major social issue.
 In particular, with the enforcement of the CasHara Prevention Ordinance in Tokyo in April 2025, stronger responses from companies are being required.

-However, in reality, many responsible persons may not clearly understand what kind of behavior constitutes customer harassment or how to respond to it.
-We have entered an era where companies are practically required to establish an environment and educational system from labor and legal perspectives.
+Additionally, we have entered an era where companies are practically required to establish an environment and educational systems from labor and legal perspectives.

 This article provides a detailed explanation not only of the definition and background of customer harassment (casual harassment) but also of the legal systems and ordinances addressing it, as well as the practical measures and educational methods that companies should implement.